-The required capacities and sizing of the gravity sewers receiving the discharge from SPS 1 will be subject to the design of SPS 1 and ultimate external routing option selected in the future.
+The required capacities and sizing of the gravity sewers receiving the discharge from SPS 1 will be subject to the design of SPS 1 and ultimate external routing.

 4.7 PHASING IMPLICATIONS

 The Study Area is proposed to be constructed in four phases (refer to Drawing PH-1 in Appendix E for the phasing limits).